Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

      * The electric guitar image on the Home page is by Suvan Chowdhury
      * The picture of band on stage in Testimonial page is by Thibault Trillet
      * The crowd hands image in Contact page is by Mark Angelo

+  * The youtube sample videos are from the 70s band 'The Band' documentary the 'Last Waltz' songs are:
+     * The Weight - performed by The Band
+     * Who do you love - performed by Ronnie Hawkins with The Band.
+     * Such a night - performed by Dr John with The Band.
+     * Caravan - performed by Van Morrison with The Band.

 ## Acknowledgements